bondowe/webfram/README.md

 ### Using JSONP

-Once configured, any route that uses `w.JSON()` will automatically support JSONP when the callback parameter is present in the query string:
+Once configured, any route that uses `w.JSON(r.Context(), data)` will automatically support JSONP when the callback parameter is present in the query string:

 ```go
 mux.HandleFunc("GET /api/users", func(w app.ResponseWriter, r *app.Request) {